anshulbshah/MusicKeyboard/README.md

-# MusicKeyboard
+# Music Keyboard
-A small fun project to play musical notes
+A small fun experiment to play musical notes.
+Made using Unity3D.